Diabetes is the leading cause of preventable sight loss in the UK.1

 Sight loss from diabetic retinopathy has been reduced since screening started.2

 2 Scanlon PH.
 The contribution of the English NHS Diabetic Eye Screening Programme to reductions in diabetes-related blindness, comparisons within Europe, and future challenges - PMC (nih.gov) Acta Diabetol.
 2021 Apr;58(4):521-530.
 [Accessed: Novemeber 2022]

-Diabetic retinopathy (DR) is a condition that can affect anyone who has diabetes, regardless of the type or any treatment.
+Diabetic retinopathy is a condition that can affect anyone who has type 1 or type 2 diabetes.
 It causes damage to the blood vessels supplying the back of the eye (the retina).

-Over time, high blood sugar can make the blood vessels leak or become blocked.
-If this is not treated, it can damage your eyesight.
-Diabetic retinopathy often has no obvious symptoms, so detecting it early can prevent further damage to your eyes.
-Lifestyle changes and treatment can stop it getting worse.
+Over time, high blood sugar or big changes in blood sugar levels can make the blood vessels leak or become blocked.
+If left untreated, it can damage your eyesight.
+Diabetic retinopathy can take many years to develop and often has no obvious symptoms.

-Attending diabetic eye screening is one of the steps you can take to look after your eyesight.
+Going for your diabetic eye screening is one of the things you can do to look after your eyesight.

 • Screening can find changes in your eyes before they start to affect your vision.

 • Diabetic retinopathy does not usually cause any symptoms in the early stages.